YouTube

 DULL

-This was no match for the game I watched in Iraq a few months before, but it was good to see people express themselves by dancing on the terraces lol.
+This was no match for the game.
+I watched in Iraq a few months earlier, but it was still good to see people expressing themselves by dancing on the terraces, lol.
 Nigeria deservedly won the match 2-0.
-I’m not sure whether my guide is super chill or just never gets excited.
-He’s originally from Nigeria, and I think he smiled only when I brought him a water lol.

-Aerial view of houses near the beach.
-African cup of nations, Abidjan
+Aerial view of houses near the beach

 FINAL THOUGHTS

 It’s always a major culture shock in Africa, but you adapt after a few days.
-What a few days here in Abidjan, the Paris of Africa – still not sure how it got the name.
+What a few days here in Abidjan, the Paris of Africa – still not sure how it got that name.

 Experiencing the African Cup of Nations in Abidjan was incredible.
 From sampling traditional drinks with locals to seeing the Ivory Coast coat of arms displayed proudly at the stadium, this trip offered an authentic look at West African culture and football passion.
-The combination of village vis

 SAFE TRAVELS, DS x